Dronworks/CleanCodeAndDesignPatternsLearning/Creational Design Patterns/AbstractFactoryDR.md

 ![UML](/Files/AbstractFactoryDP.png)

 **Implement a factory**
-- Create a class for the creator (it can be concrete if provided a default object or abstract)
-- Implementations will override the method and return an object
+- Create AbstractProductA and 2 implementations ProductAOpt1 and ProductAOpt2
+- Create AbstractProductB and 2 implementations ProductBOpt1 and ProductBOpt2
+- Create Abstract
 - Also there is a possibility to provide to the function a simple parameter to select what message to build

 **Down side of this Pattern**